mounib34/JD_logs/README.md

   - Death Logs (When a player dies/get killed)
   - Shooting Logs (When a player fires a weapon)
   - Resource Logs (When a resouce get started/stopped)
+- Screenshot Logs
-- Plugin Support
+- Namechange Logs
-  - Easy way to add more logs to JD_logs with plugins.
-(More plugins will be released soon!)
+- Logs with or without embeds.
 - Optional custom logs
   - Easy to add with the export.

-### 🔧 Download & Installation
+<h3>🔧 Download & Installation</h3>

 1. Download the files
 2. Put the JD_logs folder in the server resource directory